-You will also find gluten in a range of processed foods such as bread, pasta, breakfast cereals, desserts, biscuits, and microwave meals.
+You will also find gluten in a range of processed foods such as bread, pasta, breakfast cereals, desserts, biscuits, sauces, and microwave meals.

 Gluten Can Trigger A Wide Range of Symptoms